James Dyson may have come a bit late to the farmland party.

 Certainly, it seems difficult to see overall US farm cash

-income keeping up with its recent growth of some 70% since 2009 to $136bn last
+income keeping up with growth pegged by Fapri, the US agricultural study group, at some 70% since 2009 to $136bn last

 Nor do profitability prospects look so good in many other